TCCofWANG/Spatial-Temporal-Forecasting-Library/README.md

 # 👉Data Preparation<a href='#all_catelogue'>[Back to Top]</a>

-We follow the same setting as previous work.
-The datasets for all the four benchmarks can be obtained from [Google Drive](https://drive.google.com/drive/folders/1lcv-QYH7nAk9ciGFOurSam6SJVWaW-lg?usp=sharing).
-The datasets are placed in the `datasets` folder of our project.
+The Los Angeles traffic speed files (METR-LA) and the Bay Area traffic speed files (PEMS-BAY), as well as the Los Angeles traffic flow files (PEMS04 and PEMS08), can be accessed and downloaded from [Google Drive](https://drive.google.com/drive/folders/1lcv-QYH7nAk9ciGFOurSam6SJVWaW-lg?usp=sharing).
+Please place these files in the `datasets/` folder.
 The tree structure of the files is as follows:

 ```
 \datasets